YARC-Official/YARG/README.md

 # 💸 Donate

 Some people have expressed interest in donating.
-I just do this for fun and as a hobby, and as such, money is *not* something that you need to give me by any means.
-However, if you really want to, scroll up and under the "Sponsor this project" heading there is a link so you can donate.
-If you do such, I'd really appreciate, but again, it is not required.
+This is an open-source project and therefore donating is not required.
+If you do want to still help out, spread the word or contribute!